 The rest of the paper is organized as follows.
-Section II reviews insights from the theoretical and empirical growth literature as they pertain to the possible effect of gender inequality.
-In Section III, the empirical part including the model, data source and the expected results is showed.
-Section IV summarizes the whole paper.
+Section II reviews insights from the theoretical and empirical growth literature as they have stated the possible effects of gender inequality on economic growth of a country.
+In Section III, the empirical analysis of this study is presented, including the regression model, data source and the results Section IV summarizes the whole paper.

 Literature Review